brufdev/many-notes/README.md

 - Docker with volumes, for a simpler installation (read below)
 - Docker with bind mounts, for easy access to shared paths from the host ([read here](docs/installation/docker-bind-mounts.md))
 - Docker with a different database, if you prefer not to use SQLite ([read here](docs/installation/docker-different-database.md))
-- Bare metal installation, if you prefer not to use Docker ([read here](docs/installation/non-docker.md))

 ### Docker with volumes